Chelmsford High Street

 We only allow banners that promote local non-profit or cultural civic events or activities.
 We do not accept banners for commercial advertising.

-If you wish to put up a qualifying banner in the city centre, you can apply for banner space.
+If you wish to put up a qualifying banner in the city centre, you can contact us to apply for banner space.